HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 Minor and trivial changes MAY be made freely, with no announcement by the author(s) of the RFCs.
 Such changes include correcting typos, re-wordings, and the like.

-#### Deprecated RFCs
+### Deprecated RFCs

-When a design is no longer relevant to or implemented in the DCP, the closed PR SHOULD be labeled with "rfc-deprecated."
+When a design is no longer relevant to or implemented in the DCP, the closed pull request SHOULD be labeled with "rfc-deprecated."
 The **Summary** section of the RFC SHOULD be updated to reflect the deprecated status.

 ### What are the roles in the RFC process?